After we heard the old Queen was dead, I believed the King of Scotland would come straightway to the Tower and loose us.

 The book in front of Harry seems to be fastened to the window sill.
 The picture on its cover is Southampton’s crest, complete with coronet – except he’s not, right now, an earl.

 The most puzzling aspect of the picture is the cat.
 We know that’s Harry.
 But what might he represent?
 A dislike of being shut in?
 The ability to play a waiting game, as cats can when they’re watching for prey?
-Sir Robert Cecil, a master at knowing when to wait and when to pounce?
+A little joke about Sir Robert Cecil, a master at knowing when to wait and when to pounce?

 I’ve even come across doubts about whether or not Southampton ever had a feline cell-mate!
 Sacrilege.